jisungg/Berkeley-URAP/README.md

 - Exisitng `yearly_extracted_data.xlsx` file:
   Pandas automatically writes over the xlsx file, replacing the file and its contents.
 The existing `yearly_extracted_data.xlsx` file in this repository is relative to the specific data and variables specified [above](#overview) and in the `VARIABLES` variable in `src/urap.py`, respectively.

+[^1]: Data files that are downloaded to be physically put into `data` should be and are expected to be in .txt format, or as referenced in the FFIEC website, **Tab Delimited**.
+Downloading data (`download_data.py`) uses the XBRL (a subset of XML) to transfer information into JSON format.